retirement, annuities, long term care, pensions on divorce

 Further annuity protection is offered by the Policyholder Protection Act 1997 (PPA 97) in the event of the insurance company becomes insolvent.
 In this case 90% of the income provided is guaranteed.

 If phased retirement or pension drawdown has been opted for by the individual, the residual pension fund is likely to be invested in equities or fixed interest securities.
 In this case the fund value can go down as well as up so the future income is uncertain and could reduce.
-This also applies to other options such as a unit-linked annuity or open annuity.
+This also applies to other options such as a unit-linked annuity or open annuities.

 Why is the annuity offered by my provider such poor value compared to an open market option?

-As 2/3rds of people retiring buy the annuity offered by the provider anyway, even if it is up to 30% less than an open market option from a competitor, pension fund providers do not feel they need to offer good value for money.
+As 2/3rds of people retiring buy the pension annuity offered by the provider anyway, even if it is up to 30% less than an open market option from a competitor, pension fund providers do not feel they need to offer good value for money.

 Some providers specialise in offering annuity products.
-They could provide the whole range or specific types of annuities such as a compulsory purchase annuity (pension annuity), purchased life annuity and impaired or enhanced annuity for both pension and life products.
+They could provide the whole range or specific types of annuities such as a compulsory purchase annuity (pension annuities), purchased life annuity and impaired or enhanced annuity for both pension and life products.

-When an annuity is purchased the provider takes about 4% as a charge initially paying 1% to 1.35% to an intermediary, thereby improving liquidity, and invests the balance.
+When a pension annuity is purchased the provider takes about 4% as a charge initially paying 1% to 1.35% to an intermediary, thereby improving liquidity, and invests the balance.
 Over time some annuitants die early and do not receive their original capital returned as payments, thereby creating a mortality profit for the insurance company.
 Some of this is returned to future annuitants in the form of higher annuity rates.

 Could my pension provider offer a competitive enhanced or impaired life annuity?